-Feeling disillusioned and slightly morose, Dr. Evil, decides to head downtown to Virgin Mega Store.
-The large outlet, that sells, music, DVDs, and books, has a café up where Dr. Evil likes to sit and people watch, when he needs to get out of the house.
+Feeling disillusioned and slightly morose, Dr. Evil, decides to head downtown to the Virgin Mega Store.
+The large outlet, that sells, music, DVDs, and books.
+The Virgin Mega store (now defunct) has café where Dr. Evil likes to sit and people watch when he needs to get out of the house.

-He would be feeling even worse, if he knew what the Mirror, at Nordstrom’s was telling Buffy, at this moment, but right now, he is blissfully unaware of the impeding disaster, which could result for Buffy losing her mind.
+He would be feeling even worse, if he knew what the Mirror at Nordstrom’s was telling Buffy, at this moment.
+But right now, he is blissfully unaware of the impeding disaster, which could result in Buffy losing her mind.

 On his way up Mission heading to 5th on foot, he passes several posters for a small play house.
 The Endlessly Cabaret presents, “The Big Mistake,” he reads these words, but barely notices.

 He goes into Virgin Mega Store, and the music is playing loud.
 He likes loud music, so he doesn’t have to think.